sandhya-nayak/Code-Pattern-Documents/EagerExecutionInTensorFlow2.x/patternTemplate.md

 > Upload a draft architecture diagram to this issue.
 Remember to include numbers in the diagram to represent the flow steps that you provide below the diagram.
 A graphic designer will use your draft to create the production-ready image.

-As part of this code pattern, you will first disable eager execution and run TensorFlow code to observe how Tensor operations are executed.
+As part of this code pattern, you will first disable Eager Execution and run TensorFlow code to observe how Tensor operations are executed.

-Next, you will restart the kernel and re-enable eager execution, then re-run the TensorFlow code to observe how TensorFlow operations behave differently when eager execution is enabled.
+Next, you will restart the kernel and re-enable Eager Execution, then re-run the TensorFlow code to observe how TensorFlow operations behave differently when Eager Execution is enabled.

 # Instructions